 Common Tea Infuser Mistakes (and How to Avoid Them)

-- Overfilling the infuser – Cramped tea leaves can’t release full flavor.
+- Overfilling the infuser – Leaves need space to release flavor.

-- Choosing the wrong infuser – Fine teas need fine mesh to keep leaves from slipping through.
+- Choosing the wrong infuser – Fine teas need fine mesh.

 House Again 2 Pack Tea Infuser